Joint Relational Database Generation via Graph-Conditional Diffusion Models: Experimental Details

 \subsubsection{GRDM hyperparameters and training}

 \paragraph{Architecture.} For the GNN, we use the heterogeneous version of the GraphSAGE model \citep{hamilton2017inductive} with the number of layers set to the number of hops $K$ from the diffusion model.
-In our experiments, we set $K=2$ for the more complex databases with depth more than 3, which are Berka, Instacart 05, and RelBench-F1, and $K=1$ for the simpler ones, which are California, MovieLens, and CCS.
-We use sum-base aggregation and a hidden dimension of 128 for the GNN.
+In all our experiments, we set $K=1$.
+We use sum-based aggregation and a hidden dimension of $256$ for the GNN.

-For the MLP, we follow \citep{pang2024clavaddpm} and use the same architecture to ensure a fair comparison.
-The MLP has layer sizes 512, 1024, 1024, 1024, 1024, 512 and follows the TabDDPM implementation \citep{kotelnikov2023tabddpm}.
+In addition to the GNN, \ours{} contains an MLP for each node type.
+These MLPs have the same architecture as those used in \citep{pang2024clavaddpm} and follow the TabDDPM implementation \citep{kotelnikov2023tabddpm}.
+We use layers of sizes $512, 1024, 1024, 1024, 1024, 512$, if the corresponding table has more than $10,000$ rows, and use a smaller MLP with layers of sizes $512, 1024, 1024, 512$ otherwise.
+This, in total, leads to a smaller number of MLP parameters than the models used in \citep{pang2024clavaddpm}, which we use as our baselines.
 All input and output dimensions of the GNN and MLP are adapted to the data dimensions.
-We also incorporate timestep information by encoding timesteps into sinusoidal embeddings, which are then added to the data.
+We also incorporate timestep information by encoding timesteps into sinusoidal embeddings, which are then added to the model's input.

-\paragraph{Diffusion hyperparameters.} We also follow \citep{pang2024clavaddpm} and set the diffusion timesteps $T=2000$ and use cosine scheduler for the noise schedule.
+\paragraph{Diffusion hyperparameters.} We follow \citep{pang2024clavaddpm} and set the diffusion timesteps $T=2000$ and use cosine scheduler for the noise schedule.

-\paragraph{Training hyperparemters.} We also follow \citep{pang2024clavaddpm} and use the AdamW optimizer with learning rate 6e-4 and weight decay 1e-5.
-We use 100,000 training steps for California and 200,000 on all other databases.
-For our model, we use a smaller batch size of 1024 compared to all baselines, which use 4096, which effectively means our model does 4x fewer passes on the data.
+\paragraph{Training hyperparemters.} We also follow \citep{pang2024clavaddpm} and use the AdamW optimizer with learning rate $6e$-$4$ and weight decay $1e$-$5$.
+We use $100,000$ training steps for California and $200,000$ on all other databases.
+We use a batch size of $4096$ on all databases.